neemzy/patchwork/README.md

 #### Main stylesheet

-Check out `app/assets/less/front/main.less` to see how core stylesheets are used :
+Check out `app/assets/less/front/main.less` to see how core stylesheets are used:

 - It includes `reset.less`, which homogenizes styles across browsers.
 - It includes a local `variables.less` file which extends the core's eponymous one (see below).